 What is the SEC Form 10-K?

-The 10-K is organized in a way that makes it easy to consistently find the same information across multiple companies in the same place on a 10-K. Here are the main sections of form 10-K:
+The 10-K is organized in a way that makes it easy to consistently find the same information across multiple companies in the same place on a 10-K. Here are the main sections of the form:

-Part II of the 10-k provides a comparative presentation of financial data for the five prior years, making it easy for investors to measure the company’s latest performance against the past data.
-The section also includes the audited financial statements that have been reviewed by a registered CPA firm.
-These financial statements comprise the independent auditor’s report, consolidated balance sheet, consolidated statement of operations and other accounting reports and notes.
-The management discussions and analysis of the company’s performance provides a clear overview of the financial and operational issues that influenced the operational results.
+Part II of provides a comparative presentation of financial data for the five immediately prior years, making it easy for investors to measure the company’s latest performance against past data.
+This section also includes the audited financial statements that have been reviewed by a registered CPA firm.
+These financial statements comprise the independent auditor’s report, a consolidated balance sheet, a consolidated statement of operations, and other accounting reports and notes.
+The management discussion and analysis of the company’s performance provides a clear overview of the financial and operational issues that influenced the operational results.

 Relevance for a financial analyst

 Financial analysts routinely have to pull information when performing financial analysis and financial modeling.
 In order to make an assessment about the attractiveness of an investment, an analyst needs to look at the historical financial information of a company, which is where the 10-K and 10-Q (quarterly reports) are extremely important.

 This example is taken from CFI’s financial modeling courses.

 Thank you for reading CFI’s explanation of a 10-k filing.
 To further advance your financial knowledge, see the following free CFI resources: